Ecotrust/madrona/docs/templatetags.rst

     {% printable %}

-.. _back_link:
+.. _tag_back_link:

 back_link
 ^^^^^^^^^
 Required for proper operation, this tag creates the link to go back to it's "parent".
 Note, this does not have to be the last panel shown.
-It could be that the previous linked to this panel via a "switch" animation.
+It could be that the previous panel linked to this one via a "switch" animation.

-Accepts the same arguments as the built-in `url tag <http://docs.djangoproject.com/en/dev/ref/templates/builtins/#url>`_, or a quoted string that represents the title of a tab on the home panel.
+Accepts the url of a panel as a variable, as well as the title of the link.

 .. code-block:: django

-    {% back_link mpa_attributes mpa.pk %}
+    {% url mpa_attributes mpa.pk as my_url %}

-    {% back_link "Data Layers" %}
+    {% back_link my_url "MPA Attributes" %}

-.. _home_link:
+.. _tag_home_link:

 home_link
 ^^^^^^^^^
-Can be used rather than :ref:`back_link` for linking directly to the home panel.
+Can be used rather than :ref:`tag_back_link` for linking directly to the home panel.